top of page

 Content Planning for Different Platforms

-Each social media platform serves a different purpose and audience, which means your content should be tailored accordingly.
+Each social media platform serves a different purpose and audience.
+Your content should be tailored accordingly.
 Here’s how to create specific content plans for a few key platforms:

 Facebook